MixPayProtocol/legacy2.developers.mixpay.me/content/guides/security-guidelines.md

 You can using the Mixin API [GET /snapshots](https://developers.mixin.one/docs/api/transfer/snapshots) for monitoring the crypto coming into your robot's wallet.

-Ony when the money is really recived, then the order can be mark as paid.
+Only when the money is really recived, then the order can be mark as paid.